 7.)
 Nîmes, France

-For instance, did you know the Arena of Nîmes is a much better preserved and grander Roman Amphitheatre than the Colosseum in Rome?
+For instance, did you know the Arena of Nimes is a much better preserved and grander Roman Amphitheatre than the Colosseum in Rome?
+This makes it a great option if you want to explore Europe’s Roman history without paying Rome prices.

 8.)
 Bratislava, Slovakia

-The food prices are on par with most of Europe but asides that, most things are pretty cheap.
+The food prices are on par with most of Europe but aside from that, most things are pretty cheap; especially when it comes to accommodation.

 9.)
 Prague, Czech Republic